Tools & Knowledge

 What tools can you choose from?

-Data sources are managed by Builders and Admins of the workspace via Connections, Folders and Websites.
-Data Source tools allow the agent to retrieve and use selected data as context to answer questions, using the different methods below:
+Data sources are managed by Builders and Admins of the workspace via Connected Data, Folders and Websites.
+Knowledge allow the agent to retrieve and use selected data as context to answer questions, using the different methods below:

 ---|---|---|